Induaditya3/fiddling/daysOfC/README.md

 `const` in front of avriable means that that variable cannot be modified after first assignment.

 `#include "library_name"` means that *library_name* is written by us and compiler should look for it in the current directory (or we full realtive or absolute path).
 As opposed to `#include <library_name>` which is generally found in location specified in system **PATH** variable.

+`void` is lack of value and used to denote function having side effects and no return type much like *unit* of OCaml.
+It is also denote lack of argument in a function.

+`void*` is pointer which can cast into any data type but needs to be done explicitly.
+For example `malloc` and similar functions have `void*` return type.

 ## Precautions